Pandora is popular for a reason. For most people, and I'd have to agree, it's the best app for streaming music.

 The app allows several different push notifications like for when a new album has been released for an artist that you're following and when a playlist has been updated.

 If you just need a radio app for your mobile device, iHeartRadio has you covered.
-It supports tons of devices, has awesome features, zero commercials, and finds nearby radio stations with ease.
+It supports tons of devices, has awesome features, shows zero commercials, and finds nearby radio stations with ease.

 You can also listen to podcasts and create your own music stations based on your favorite songs, search for stations, and look in categories like 80s and 90s hits, alternative, holiday, classical, rock, oldies, and more to find the music you'll like the most.